SF-WDI-LABS/rails-path-and-view-helpers/README.md

 # Using a private method to encapsulate the permissible parameters
 # is a good pattern since you'll be able to reuse the same
 # permit list between create and update.
-Also, you can specialize
-# this method with per-user checking of permissible attributes.
 def article_params
   params.require(:article).permit(:title, :body)
 end